sarapohland/parce-nav/README.md

 python navigation/perception/competency/train.py overall --train_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/reconstruct/
 ```

 The argument train_data is used to indicate which dataset should be used to train the overall competency estimator, which should be lunar-nav if you are using the default training dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained reconstruction model was saved.
+You can optionally use the use_gpu flag if you want to train your model using a GPU.

 ### 4g.
 Evaluate the overall competency estimator